pirate/wireguard-docs/README.md

 A publicly reachable peer/node that serves as a fallback to relay traffic for other VPN peers behind NATs.
 A bounce server is not a special type of server, it's a normal peer just like all the others, the only difference is that it has a public IP and has kernel-level IP forwarding turned on which allows it to bounce traffic back down the VPN to other clients.

+See more: https://tailscale.com/blog/how-nat-traversal-works/ (Tailscale uses Wireguard under the hood)

 ### Subnet

 A group of IPs separate from the public internet, e.g. 192.0.2.1-255 or 192.168.1.1/24.
 Generally behind a NAT provided by a router, e.g. in office internet LAN or a home Wi-Fi network.